 Now, this is going to be a little subjective.
 For me, I have to feel immersed and I want to be almost obsessively curious about what is happening in the world, beyond what is being shown to me.
 It shouldn’t distract me from the main characters or their story – storytelling will always be about characters, and worldbuilding should serve to enhance that.
 A compelling world just makes me want to know more about the people who live in it and vice versa.

 But that’s just how I like my flavour of worldbuilding.
 For some, it’s all about the cool factor.
 For others, it’s about plausibility.
 It all depends on you, your values, and what you find enjoyable.
 But if it evokes a deep sense of immersion and curiosity, then I definitely consider it a well-crafted world.

-Hopefully, this has been a comprehensive and easy to follow introduction to such a big topic.
+Hopefully, this has been an easy to follow introduction to such a big topic.
 It’s always been something that has fascinated me – how we are compelled to tell a story, and create these amazing worlds, all from our creative brains.
-And no matter who does, the product is never quite the same.
 They’re all unique, and that just makes it even more enjoyable for someone like me, and for many like me who love this sort of thing.
 If you’re reading this, you’re probably one of them.
 There are infinite playgrounds for our minds to wander in, and stories to captivate our hearts.

 Got any food for thought?

 What are your thoughts on worldbuilding?
 Are you as obsessed with it as I am?
 Tell me all about your worlds down in the comments below!
 Or, if you’re new to all of this, let me know what you find intimidating!